 When describing your skills, abilities or responsibilities for a future role, STAR stories can explain how you have done certain things effectively in the past and explain your ability to, for example collaborate with others.

-What to include in each element of STAR:
+What to include in each element of the STAR interview technique:

 Situation: